Dead of Winter (1987 film): Plot

-As Dr. Lewis redresses her finger, he explains that Julie was involved in a vicious family feud with her sister, Evelyn.
+As Dr. Lewis re-bandages her finger, he explains that Julie was involved in a vicious family feud with her sister, Evelyn (the woman who watched the tape).
 As a radical therapy, Dr. Lewis convinced her to blackmail her sister, theorizing that it would help her achieve a catharsis.
-Being pleased with Julie's progress, he did not expect Evelyn to kill her, ordering a hit man to take her finger as proof.
+Being pleased with Julie's progress, he did not expect Evelyn to kill her.
+Evelyn had hired a hit man with instructions to take Julie's finger as proof of the job.
+Hence, as a new ploy in Lewis's financial maneuverings and to keep up the masquerade that Julie is still alive, Mr. Murray has cut Katie's finger off, too.

 During his explanation, the police arrive.
-Katie is confused from a sedative and Dr. Lewis claims that she is his patient, so the police leave without much of an investigation.
+Katie stumbles desperately downstairs, still confused from the sedative, to tell the officers she has been kidnapped and maimed.
+Dr. Lewis speaks over her, claiming that she is his patient, so deranged that she has cut off her own finger.
+The policemen leave without much of an investigation.
 Meanwhile, Rob and Katie's brother Roland drive upstate, using the handful of clues they have to try to locate Katie.

-Evelyn then arrives to the house.
+Evelyn, a sarcastic and contemptuous woman, then arrives at the house.
 Dr. Lewis offers Katie as proof that Julie is still alive, to continue the blackmail.
 Katie fakes an escape attempt, luring Dr. Lewis and Mr. Murray out of the house.
 She pleads with Evelyn to help her escape, but Evelyn is convinced that she is really Julie and attacks her.
-Katie kills Evelyn and poses as her to try to escape.
+Katie kills Evelyn in self-defense, hides her body and, when the two men return to the house, she poses as Evelyn (imitating her contemptuous tone) in the hope that she can still escape.

-Mr. Murray realizes the ruse, but Katie stabs him in the neck.
-Dr. Lewis is also not fooled by the disguise and chases Katie into the attic, where she manages to kill him.
-Rob and Roland arrive with the police, having convinced them to revisit the house.
+Mr. Murray realizes the ruse, but Katie fatally stabs him in the neck.
+Rob and Roland reach the town and speak to the police.
+When they reveal that she had told them by phone that her finger was amputated, the police hurriedly agree to revisit the house.
+Dr. Lewis, looking for Mr. Murray, realizes that Katie has fooled him and, in a startling display of strength, stands from his wheelchair and hauls himself up the stairs after her.
+Katie hides in the attic.
+Lewis makes his way over to her hiding-place in a corner, only to have his leg crushed in his own bear trap, which she has laid prepared for him.
+To her shock, his body rises again, but it is only Rob and Roland, with the police, lifting the attic trapdoor.
+They gently help a profoundly traumatized Katie out of the house.